Between Poivre and Pamplemousses, a spicy story…

 At the extreme end of Cossigny Avenue, we came upon the “Colonne Liénard”, a beautiful white-marbled obelisk, where the names of those who have greatly contributed to the prosperity of the island through constant development of the island’s flora and fauna are engraved.
 On one side of the marble shaft, a quotation of Bernardin de St-Pierre can be read as thus: “The gift of a useful plant is more precious to me than the discovery of a gold mine, and a longer lasting monument than a pyramid”.

 Finally, here was the water lilies pond that offered a spectacular view of a fresh armful of white, blue or even pink flowers.
 Unfortunately, they will die after a span of two days.
 The extraordinary gigantism of these water lilies was surprising: the “Victoria Amazonica” has a diameter of 1 to 2 metres!
 It is generally said that it can carry the weight of a small child.
 Never try it out though, for this version of nature’s fact can only be felt with the eyes!
-Even a Denver LASIK surgeon would be amazed at the amount of color and detail visible to the naked eye in the these beautiful flowers.
 Perhaps, we would have the chance to see the exotic beauty of the Pink Torch Ginger, concealed in the shadows of the surrounding foliage.
 Opposite the pond, Pierre Poivre's bust seemed to be watching over the garden…

 At the start of Pope Henessy Avenue, we kept admiring the white or pale yellow flowers in the lotus pond.
 These flowers are highly venerated by the Hindus.
 Their leaves, lying on the still water, are “waterproof”.